-- Check in with your Committee Chair. - Confirm you have the first 20 minutes of the first meeting to train the committee members. - Make sure you are included in the consideration and scheduling of all dates. - Ask who the committee members are. - Check in with the TDI Office. - Provide the names of your committee members so that TDI can assign online training. - Send the committee an email... (using the provided template) - Introduce yourself - Ask them to sign the attached COI/Confidentiality Duties Statement and email it back to the Hiring Chair or their Administrative Assistant. - Provide the duties overview/handout, sample diversity questions - Remind committee members to take the Keenan online implicit bias training.
+- Check in with the Search Chair. - Confirm you have the first 20 minutes of the first meeting to train the committee members. - Make sure you are included in the consideration and scheduling of all dates. - Confirm who the committee members are against the email that you receive from the online Hiring Workflow which includes all the committee members in the email "to" field. - Send the committee an email... (using the provided template) - Introduce yourself - Ask them to sign the attached COI/Confidentiality Duties Statement and upload it to the specific recruitment Teams site. - Provide the duties overview/handout, sample diversity questions - Remind committee members to take the Keenan online implicit bias training.